The Holiday Sale - through December 2

 I stitched Turkey Work inside the marked areas.

 As part of your planning, you need to consider how much neighboring territory your Turkey work will cover up as it spreads out.
 Above is a general layout of where I stitched Turkey work in the pink and orange clutch.
 Don't be shy about putting small marks on the canvas where you should stop!
 The higher your Turkey work in its finished state, the more it will cover the columns of stitching directly next to it.
-For my widest Turkey work stripes, at least 6 or 7 columns of stitching on either side were covered up!
+For my widest Turkey work stripes, at least 6 or 7 columns of stitching on either side were covered up by fluff!

 For instance: In the pink/orange clutch (above, sections 16 and 17 in my stitch guide), from the right I stitched six columns of Basketweave turned 90 degrees, then 5 columns of Turkey work in the orange, 3 columns of Turkey work in the pink, and the rest of the big pink section in Reverse Basketweave.
 In the orange section, nearly all of that Basketweave is covered.
 If I made the Turkey work shorter, or used a different thread, the look would be quite different.